hgc123123/nyush-cluster/nyush-cluster/docs/index.md

     Please add your publications using the cluster to [this list](misc/publication-list.md).

 ## News & Maintenance Announcements
-- :ram: July 16th: New high-memory node `hpc-mem-5` with 4 TB of RAM.
-- :locomotive: Until autumn 2024: Operation Exodus – Migration of all data from GPFS to CephFS storage.
-- :maple_leaf: September 30th 2024: Unmounting of `/fast` on all non-transfer nodes.
+- :maple_leaf: September 30th 2024: Add new nodes purchased by AI center.
-- :headstone: October 31st 2024: Retirement of GPFS/DDN storage.

 See [Maintenance](admin/maintenance.md) for a detailed list of current, planned, and previous maintenance and update work.